dareal-double/learning/README.md

 # learning
-My name is Jonathan Oladimeji, I am learning Github and this is my learning page.
+My name is Jonathan Oladimeji, I am a beginner in Github and this is my learning page.
 Come have fun with me.